1. Houses of Parliament from the South Bank

 3. Tower Bridge at More London

-Continue further down the river to More London where you’ll get a great angle for the obligatory photo of Tower Bridge.
-From here, you can also snap the Tower of London as well as some of the more recent additions to London's skyline such as The Gherkin, buildings in the City of London and The View From The Shard - where you can ascend to Europe's highest viewing platform for more panoramic views.
+Continue further down the river to More London where you’ll get a great angle for the obligatory photo of Tower Bridge, a hit with Instagrammers.
+From here, you can also snap the Tower of London as well as some of the more recent additions to London's skyline such as The Gherkin, buildings in the City of London and The View From The Shard – where you can ascend to Europe's highest viewing platform for more panoramic views.

 If you want to capture London’s urban vibe for your Instagram feed, you could do a lot worse than snapping some of the ultra-cool street art you’ll find around the capital.
-A great place to start is Leake Street graffiti tunnel near Waterloo Station, often called the "Banksy Tunnel".
-You can also do a street art tour, or find it yourself with our list of public and street art in London.
+A great place to start is Leake Street Tunnel near Waterloo Station, often called the "Banksy Tunnel".
+Find it among our list of the best public and street art in London.

 6. Richmond Park for the long view